January 25, Reading 3 – Matthew 17:14-18:14

 What does Jesus mean about humbling ourselves “like a child”?

-Humility is an important attribute of the christian.
+Humility is an important attribute of the believer.

 But it’s not a practice limited to believers.
 Indeed, some of God’s people seem to struggle hard with pride in self and arrogance toward others.

-If you scratch history you can find people who did not follow Jesus but believed in being humble.
+If you scratch history you can find people who believed in being humble but who weren’t followers of Jesus.

 Why are we to be humble like a child then?
-How does that differentiate with a more general “be humble”?
+Is there any difference with a more general “be humble”?

 A child is humble in being totally dependent on their parent.

-They cannot possibly do what needs to be done, and so are humble (and humbled).
+They cannot possible do what needs to be done, and so are humble (and humbled).

-How much do we rely on ourselves vs our Heavenly Father?
+How much do we rely on ourselves instead of our Heavenly Father?

-How much do we try and organise and plan for ourselves vs trusting our Good Shepherd to lead us?
+How much do we try and organise and plan for ourselves instead of trusting our Good Shepherd to lead us (walking in obedience)?

 This is why Jesus teaches us to pray that THIS DAY, please Lord, give us today our daily bread.